How a Sump Pump Can Prevent Your Home from Being Flooded

 A sump pump moves water from the location where it is installed, called a sump pit, to another predetermined location that is far away from your home.
 The sump pit is at the very lowest point in your home, either in the basement or a crawlspace, so it is the first location to fill with water.
 As it does, the sump pump’s purpose is to remove excess water before it can escape from the pit and cause damage.

-There are a couple different types of sump pumps available, too.
+There are a couple of different types of sump pumps available, too.
 The pedestal type has a motor on a column that juts out of the sump pit.
 The main benefit is the simplicity of repair and the lower cost of operation.
 The submersible type is constructed in such a way that the entire pump, including the motor, sits in the pit itself.
 It’s quieter than a pedestal sump pump.

 Automation is Important